housseindjirdeh/hdjirdeh.github.io/_posts/2018-12-18-progressive-react.markdown

   <source src="/assets/progressive-react/panda-wildin.mp4" type="video/mp4">
 </video>

-So for the rest of this article, we'll be covering all the reasons why you should stop using React today!
+So for the rest of this article, we'll go through all the reasons for why you should stop using React today!

 Okay, that's just a joke :).
 In all seriousness, this article will cover how you can continue to build the same React applications that you're currently working on, but to also consider adding a number of progressive enhancements to it.
 The key point here is to make sure that you build your app so that _more people can use it_.